An M* Proxy for Sparse Recovery Performance: Introduction

+\paragraph{Compressed Sensing MRI} Structured acquisition in compressed sensing seeks to design dictionaries to maximize signal recovery performance while satisfying design constraints in the sampling procedure (e.g. magnetic resonance imaging hardware constraints, see~\citep{Boye16,Boye17} for a more complete discussion).
+In compressed sensing MRI~\citep{Lust08} for example, this means ensuring imaging samples follow a continuous path in Fourier space.
+More recently, structured acquisition procedures in e.g. \citep{Chau14,Boye16,Boye17} use a sampling approach based on the results of~\citep{Lust08,Cand11c}.
+Here, we aim at using our proxy for the recovery threshold as a tractable metric for MRI reconstruction performance.

+\paragraph{Dictionary Learning} Similarly, dictionary learning seeks to decompose and compress signals on a few atoms using a dictionary learned from the data set, instead of a predefined one formed by e.g. wavelet transforms~\citep{Mall99} or random vectors.
+This learning approach has significantly improved state-of-the-art performance on various signal processing tasks such as image denoising \citep{Elad06} or inpainting \citep{Mair09} for example.
+From a computational point of view, dictionary learning is an inherently nonconvex problem and the references above use alternating minimization to find good solutions.
+Furthermore, in all these cases, the dictionary learning problem is not regularized. {\em Classical methods thus learn dictionaries without proper regularization, which potentially hurts generalization performance.} One of our objective is thus to our proxy for the recovery threshold of dictionaries as a regularization term that directly improves the dictionary's performance on new data samples.

-Our contribution here is twofold.
-In the spirit of smoothed analysis~\citep{Spie04}, we first show how to use the recovery threshold of the perturbed sampling matrix $(A,G)$ as a proxy for the performance of the original dictionary $A$.
-We then use the $M^*$ of this perturbed matrix to regularize dictionary learning problems using an alternating minimization algorithm, to improve generalization performance.
+\paragraph{Contributions} Our contribution is twofold.
+In the spirit of smoothed analysis~\citep{Spie04}, we first show how to use the recovery threshold of a slightly enlarged dictionary matrix as a proxy for the recovery threshold of the original dictionary $A$.
+We then show that this threshold is controlled by the $M^*$ of a section of the $\ell_1$ ball by the nullspace of $A$.

-We detail numerical experiments on both image compression and inpainting problems, comparing the PSNR of reconstructed images both inside the training set and on new images.
-We observe that $M^*$-regularized dictionary learning often significantly improves reconstruction PSNR and SSIM compared to classically normalized dictionary learning algorithms, both inside and outside the training set.
+Then we demonstrate empirically that this $M^*$ based proxy of the recovery threshold is also a good proxy for the reconstruction (or generalization) performances of a dictionary.
+We do so on two applications, dictionary learning and compressed sensing MRI.

 The paper is organized as follows.
 In Section~\ref{s:dico} we recall the low-$M^*$ bounds and its application to sparse recovery.
 In Section~\ref{s:algos}, we detail our $M^*$-regularized dictionary learning algorithms.
-Finally, we detail numerical experiments in Section~\ref{s:numres}.
+We detail numerical experiments on inpainting by dictionary learning in Section~\ref{s:numres}.
+Finally, we provide a $M^*$ based greedy algorithm for designing MRI sampling matrices and numerical experiments in Section~\ref{s:mri}.